Heading

 I assign these to Command+Option+Up and Command+Option+Down, respectively, in Word for Mac and Control+Alt+Up and Control+Alt+Down in Word for Windows.

-I’m not advocating abandoning the mouse, but now in many cases, we can jump between headings and navigate our document faster using the keyboard.
+I’m not advocating abandoning the mouse, but in some cases, jumping between headings using the keyboard is more direct and thus faster.

-Selection.Goto gives detailed control over the content type and final locations for our navigation, but when used for headings, it only works for the standard Word heading styles Heading 1 – 9.
+The Selection's GoTo method along with its sibling methods give detailed control over the content type and destination for our navigation, but when applied to headings, they only work for the standard Word heading styles Heading 1 through 9.

 I don't like that.

-Much of the time, I do use the standard heading styles, but I also use a lot of derived heading styles in my novels like Act, Chapter, Scene, Subscene, and probably others.
+I use the standard heading styles or work and novel notes documents, but I also use derived heading styles in my novels like Act, Chapter, Scene, and Subscene.
+A better macro should ideally apply to standard or derived heading styles.

-The previous article addresses why we’re using a Bookmark in a little more detail.
-I’ll give an abbreviated version here.
+The previous article addresses using a Bookmark for manipulating headings, so we’ll present an abbreviated version here.

 Selection.Bookmarks("\HeadingLevel").Select